lassefyr/creoToSolidWorks/README.md

 I do not know how to create multiple cable asseblies from a single from-to excel file.

-Connector mating (single coordinate) was something I did not succeed in without selecting each connector separately and telling it to "Aling Axes".
+Connector mating (single coordinate) was something I did not succeed in without selecting each<br>
+connector separately and telling it to "Aling Axes".

 I will continue this project when/if we start to adopt SW more in our desings.

 As always...
-If your company has money then please use...
+If your company has money then please use
-Creo Schematic for Creo
+* Creo Schematic for Creo
-Solidworks Electrical for Solidworks
+* Solidworks Electrical for Solidworks